Carnegie Library

 Today, Washtenaw County continues to thrive as a hub of education, technology, and culture.
 Its cities and towns, including Ann Arbor, Ypsilanti, and Chelsea, are known for their vibrant arts scenes, outdoor recreational opportunities, and diverse communities.
 The county remains a key center for research, innovation, and higher education in Michigan.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Washtenaw County, Michigan.
+This timeline provides a condensed summary of the historical journey of Washtenaw County, Michigan.

 • 1822 - Initial settlement by European-Americans begins in Washtenaw County